Configuring Additional Settings for a

 Network Control Settings

-switch to ON.
-The DNS Proxy dialog box is
+Proxy switch on.
+The DNS Proxy dialog

-displayed.
+box is displayed.
 DNS Proxy enables this network to respond to DNS requests.

-DNS Proxy is disabled by default.
+Proxy is disabled by default.

 DNS Proxy Dialog